GoogleCloudPlatform/emblem/docs/auth-design.md

 We have chosen to use [Google Identity Oauth2](https://developers.google.com/identity/protocols/oauth2/web-server) as Emblem's identity provider.
-It is the responsibility of the Emblem website to take user's through that authentication flow to get a valid _id token_, and then provide it to the API whenever access to data is needed.
+It is the responsibility of the Emblem website to take users through that authentication flow to get a valid _id token_, and then provide it to the API whenever operations on data are needed.

 ## First decision: how to authenticate with Google

-There are many way to authenticate with Google, or with other identity providers that may be federated with a Google identity service.
+There are many way to authenticate with Google or with other identity providers that may be federated with a Google identity service.
 We initially decided to use [Firebase authentication using Google Sign-in with JavaScript](https://firebase.google.com/docs/auth/web/google-signin).

-After using Firebase authentication for a short while, we decided it was not a good fit for our needs.
+After using Firebase authentication for a short while we decided it was not a good fit for our needs.
 It required setting up a Firebase project as well as a Google Cloud project, and required three Emblem codebases to be involved (website browser-based code, website server-side code, and API server-side code).